Our Sustainable Practices

 Why Native?

-Our family, descendants of the Cheyenne River Sioux Tribe, firmly believes it is our individual responsibility to care for the earth beneath us as those before us did.
-We are visitors on the unceded ancestral land of the Duwamish and Coast Salish people, and while we live here we are committed to restoring the native landscape - starting with our own backyard.
+Inspired by the values of our Cheyenne River Sioux ancestry, we believe it is our responsibility to care for the earth as those before us did.
+Living on the unceded ancestral land of the Duwamish and Coast Salish people, we are committed to restoring native landscapes, starting with our own backyard.
+We plant native species, participate in community restoration efforts, and advocate for indigenous land management practices that have sustained ecosystems for generations.

 Together, we can make a difference one cup of tea and one thoughtful gesture at a time.